 When you give the company your credit card, they’ll usually put a hold for a certain amount on the card.
 This will then be released when you return the car in good condition.

-Check the car before leaving, and once you return
+Check the car before you drive off and when you return it

 Before you drive the car off the lot of the rental car company, you should make sure to inspect it.
 Check for pre-existing damage – scratches, dents, anything that looks like it shouldn’t be there.
 It’s a good idea to take pictures or even a video for your own records.